 Did you receive a mailing from Arcadia Power, touting community solar?
 Have you seen Arcadia’s advertisements online?
 Consumers from across Illinois are asking CUB lots of questions about Arcadia’s offer.
 We’ll try to break it down below.

 What is “community solar”?

-To participate in Arcadia’s offer, you must first sign up for the company’s brokerage service.
+To participate in Arcadia’s offer, you must first connect your utility and billing information.
 To do that, you must have an online account with your utility (ComEd or Ameren) and enter your login info (username and password) into Arcadia’s online system.
 Once you’ve signed up with Arcadia, your bill email will be redirected to Arcadia, and you will stop receiving bills from your utility.
 Instead, you will receive a monthly statement from Arcadia.
 This monthly statement will combine your utility bill and the Renewable Energy Certificates (RECs) that Arcadia purchases on your behalf.

 Is the deal any good?

 Although CUB has not yet spoken with anyone who has signed up, we have had discussions with Arcadia and learned details of its offer.

 |How much will I save?||Arcadia offers 10 percent savings compared to the default utility supply rate for the solar energy produced each month.
 This will not necessarily reduce your full supply cost by 10 percent, as some months you may use more energy than your community solar subscription generates.|